Spektria/DAT257/README.md

 Contains React frontend.

 ### [/Documents](https://github.com/funcorange/DAT257-Def-Leppard/tree/main/documents)
-Contains individual and team reflections as well as technical documents.
+Contains individual and team reflections, final report, gitinspector, and technical documents.

 ### [/Wix](https://github.com/funcorange/DAT257-Def-Leppard/tree/main/wix/backend)
 Contains Wix endpoint functions.
 Cannot be run outside of Wix and are simply a copy of what is on the Wix website.